-Under long-term dark incubation, the dominant eukaryotic micoalgae can be related to species having a mixotrophic strategy to still remain active, and/or to species able to overcome unfavorable lightning conditions through the switch to dormant forms and/or the production of resistant forms.
-Numerous of the algae taxa detected in dark condition across the dominant phyla (Chlorophyta, Bacillaryphyta and Ochrophyta) are able to modulate their metabolism from phototrophic to heterotrophic with assimilation of dissolved organic carbon depending on environmental conditions (Parker, 1961; Jones, 2000).
-Such trophic strategy is an important competitive advantage in soils, where the light can be rapidly a limiting factor for strictly photosynthetic growth (Stark et al., 1981), as it was reported in lakes (Porter, 1988).
-In our study, the dominance of some eukaryotic classes of microalgae under continuous dark conditions stressed that they may be able to subsist on obligate chemoheterotrophic metabolism.
-Contrastingly, Cyanobacteria with strict mixotrophic capacities may not be able to efficiently grow through chemoheterotrophy under long periods of time (Rippka, 1972).
-Moreover, the relative strong occurrence of some species (e.g. Vaucheriaceae), not reported as mixotrophs (Kviderová et al., 2018) may reflect the ability of these organisms to switch to dormant stage and produce resistance forms (i.e. zygospore, akinetes, zoospores).
+Under long-term dark incubation, the dominant eukaryotic microalgae can be related to species having a mixotrophic strategy to remain active in the dark, and/or to species better able to overcome unfavorable lighting conditions through the switch to dormant forms and/or the production of resistant forms.
+A number of the algae taxa detected in the dark conditioned soil across the dominant phyla (Chlorophyta, Bacillaryphyta and Ochrophyta) are able to modulate their metabolism from phototrophic to heterotrophic assimilating dissolved organic carbon depending on prevalent environmental conditions (Parker, 1961; Jones, 2000).
+Such trophic and flexible metabolic strategies are an important competitive advantage in soils, where light can rapidly become a limiting factor for obligate autotrophs (Stark et al., 1981) during photosynthetic growth as reported in lakes (Porter, 1988).
+In our study, the dominance of some eukaryotic classes of microalgae under continuous dark conditions stressed that they may be equally adapted to survive using obligate chemoheterotrophic metabolism.
+In contrast, Cyanobacteria with strict mixotrophic capacities may not be as able to grow efficiently using chemoheterotrophy under long periods of time (Rippka, 1972).
+Moreover, the relatively strong occurrence of certain species (e.g. Vaucheriaceae), currently not considered as mixotrophs (Kviderová et al., 2018) may result an ability of these organisms to switch to a dormant stage during unfavourable conditions and produce resistance forms (i.e. zygospore, akinetes, zoospores).
 Such forms of resistance or dispersal stages have been reported for a wide range of Cyanobacteria and eukaryotic algae (Agrawal, 2009).

-Under photoperiodic treatment, the strong development of numerous cyanobacterial taxa over-competing eukaryotic algae might also be partly explain by the high alkalinity of the soil (pH = 8.2) that is known to favor cyanobacteria over eukaryotic green algae (Shields and Durrell, 1964; Starks et Shubert, 1982).
-Under our experimental conditions (optimum water content, temperature and lightening) fast growing cyanobacteria having fast growing strategies with shorter generation times than eukaryotic algae, may also have been favored over microalgae, hence overrunning soil surface and resulting in the lower diversity indices observed under photoperiodic conditions.
+During the photoperiod treatment, the strong development of numerous cyanobacterial taxa over-competing eukaryotic algae might also be explained partially by the high alkalinity of the studied soil (pH = 8.2).
+Alkaline soils are known to favor cyanobacteria over eukaryotic green algae (Shields and Durrell, 1964; Starks et Shubert, 1982).
+Under our experimental conditions (optimum water content, temperature and light) cyanobacteria that have relatively faster growing strategies with shorter generation times than eukaryotic algae, may have been favoured over microalgae.
+This could potentially explain why the soil surface became overrun by cyanobacteria and contributed to the lower diversity indices observed under light conditions.

-As a conclusion, our results evidence that µgreen-db represents a powerfull tool to affiliate plastidial 23S rRNA gene of photosynthetic eukaryotic algae and cyanobacteria in soil environments.
-The next improvements will consist in setting up regular routines to enrich this open access database by adding new sequences but also if there are changes, by updating NCBI access numbers and taxonomy.
-We encourage future users to report any errors found, either on the website or via direct email to the corresponding author.
+In conclusion, our results demonstrate that µgreen-db represents a powerful tool to affiliate the plastidial 23S rRNA genes of photosynthetic eukaryotic algae and cyanobacteria in soil environments.
+Future improvements to the database will consist of setting up regular routines (how regular every yr?) to enrich this open access database by adding new sequences but also assimilating any changes in accession, by updating NCBI access numbers and taxonomy.
+We also encourage the future community of users to engage with the curators of the database to report any errors found either in the database or on the website or via the website portal or directly by email to the corresponding author.

 Acknowledgements

 This project has received funding from the Agence National de la Recherche (ANR, ORCA project award no. ANR-13-BS06- 0005-01).
 JS was jointly funded by a PhD scholarship from the INRA departments EFPA and EA and the ANR project ORCA.
+This project has also received funding from the European Research Council (ERC) under the European Union’s Seventh Framework Programme (FP7/2007-2013) (grant agreement No. 338264).

 Author contribution